LernerLab/GuPPy/README.md

 1. Download the Guppy code <br>
    a.
 Press the green button labeled “Code” on the top right corner and that will initiate a pull down menu. <br>

    b.
-Click on Download ZIP. *(Mac Users: Check settings for Desktop and Documents to assure ZIP does not get saved to the Cloud)* <br>
+Click on Download ZIP. *(Ensure that you save this ZIP locally, not in any external cloud storage such as iCloud, OneDrive, Box, etc. We suggest saving it in your User folder on the C drive)* <br>

    c.
 Once downloaded, open ZIP file and you should have a folder named “GuPPy-main”.
 Place this GuPPy-main folder wherever is most convenient. <br>